ploskasn/pmedian_semi_obnoxious/README.md

 The repository includes the following instances in separate folders:
 1. "homogeneous_moreclients": instances where the number of clients is greater than or equal to the facilities
-2. "homogeneous_morefacilities": instances where the number of facilities is greater than or equal to the facilities
+2. "homogeneous_morefacilities": instances where the number of facilities is greater than the clients
 3. "heterogeneous_moreclients": instances where the number of clients is greater than or equal to the facilities
-2. "heterogeneous_morefacilities": instances where the number of facilities is greater than or equal to the facilities
+4. "heterogeneous_morefacilities": instances where the number of facilities is greater than the facilities 5.
+6.

+The files have the following format:
+...